Skip to content

 Are you going to make a command line app?

 Quite possibly.
-But it will be a paid-only feature.
 You can sign up to the mailing list for updates.

 Do you by any chance have a mailing list?